 Defined target audience and rigorous user research, made on the earliest stage of interaction and visual design, enable designers to sort out layout elements of the highest priority according to target audience’s needs, expectations and peculiarities of psychological perception.
 Preferably, the components of the highest priority should be placed in the pre-scroll area of the home page to make their perception fast.

 As the home page is actually the front door to the website, definitely it should provide all the strategically vital information about the website which a user should be able to absorb in split seconds.
 It’s important to remember that not many users tend to spend much time investigating a new website: in most cases, there are a couple of minutes to attract their attention and inform about the website while they are scanning the page.
-If this short time is used wisely to communicate the observers about the theme and benefits they can get, they will be ready to spend more time to learn further and browse the site.
+If this short time is used wisely to communicate with the observers about the theme and benefits they can get, they will be ready to spend more time to learn further and browse the site.

 For this reason, it is highly advisable for web designers to learn more about psychological and physiological aspects of user interaction with web products, in particular, color psychology and studies about eye scanning trends, for example, the investigations by Luke Wroblewski and Nielsen Norman Group.
 They are deeply helpful for designers seeking to create home pages with a high level of usability which directly influences general conversion and bounce rates of websites.
-Knowing how users tend to scan the web pages, the designer can apply the most important elements in the zones of the highest visibility and in this way make the page quickly informative and catching the attention of target users or readers.
+Knowing how users tend to scan web pages, the designer can apply the most important elements in the zones of the highest visibility and in this way, make the page quickly informative and catch the attention of target users or readers.

 Should all the traffic be directed to the home page?

 The answer considerably depends on the nature and complexity of the website.
 The biggest deal to think over is the user’s attention and its concentration on definite areas of the websites in terms of solving a particular problem or satisfying particular needs.